A rich chocolate cake soaked in butterscotch and sweetened condensed milk with creamy topping makes this amazing Heath Bar Cake recipe.

 - Spread whipped topping over the cake making it like frosting.

 - Crush Heath bars and sprinkle over top of cake.
-Refrigerate for at least one hour.
-Serve immediately for best results.
+Refrigerate for at least one hour and chill thoroughly before serving.

 More Cake Recipes to Love